 Organizations just can’t get started with account-based revenue (ABR)

 Greene mentioned, “When you think about account-based revenue, you need to treat accounts, or groups of accounts, differently.
 You need to figure out which accounts you’re going to go 'all-in' on.
-You need to consider which resources you’re going to pull in, how much you’re going to spend, what tactics you are going to use, and whether or not there are similarities in those accounts from a segmentation perspective.
+You need to consider which resources you’re going to pull in, how much you’re going to spend, what tactics you are going to use to engage decision-makers, and whether or not there are similarities in those accounts from a segmentation perspective.
 And you also need to consider whether you’re an enterprise, and thus have multiple products and multiple markets.
 All of those considerations are paralyzing folks.”

 Company’s think outbound = account-based